The tax form you receive indicating total UI benefits received and taxes withheld during a calendar year.

 The base period is the first four of the last five completed calendar quarters before the calendar quarter in which the claim begins.

-The amount of UI payments an individual receives each week.
+The amount of unemployment insurance benefit payments you receive each week.

 A calendar week, it starts at 12:01 a.m.
 Sunday and ends at midnight the following Saturday.

-The one-year period beginning with the Sunday in which the valid initial claim for UI benefits is filed.
+The one-year period beginning with the Sunday in which the valid initial claim for unemployment insurance benefits is filed.
 It is during this period the individual may receive up to 26 full weeks of benefits.

 BREAK IN REPORTING STATUS

-An individual can start and stop claiming weekly benefits as many times as necessary during the benefit year.
+You can start and stop claiming weekly benefits as many times as necessary during the benefit year.
 This is called a break in reporting status.
-Any break in reporting requires the individual to file another initial claim application to reactivate their claim.
+Any break in reporting requires you to file another initial claim application to reactivate your claim.

-The three-month periods beginning with January, April, July and October.
+The three-month period beginning with January, April, July and October.

 1st Quarter – January 1 through March 31